top of page

 Image by Katherine Chan

-Prior to mental health, I worked in a corporate, creative industry for several years.
-As a self-described Highly Sensitive Person (HSP) and proud INFP, I realized my superpowers of perceptiveness and kindness could be better served in another field.
-My first step into mental health was through yoga and meditation.
+Before I became a psychotherapist, I worked in a corporate, creative industry for several years.
+As a Highly Sensitive Person (HSP) and proud INFP, I realized that my superpowers of perceptiveness and empathy could be better served in another field—one that celebrates our humanness.
+As a Chinese-American woman from an immigrant family, I am especially passionate about working with women of color and specialize in the challenges faced by Asian Americans.
+In addition to psychtherapy, I am trained in yoga and meditation.
 Over the past few years, I've taught at various organizations throughout Los Angeles, including AT&T, USC, and Horizon Media.
-Today, I often incorporate mindfulness and body-awareness practices into my psychotherapy work with clients.

 About Kat: About Me